-As outlined in its Board approved Charter, the Audit & Risk Committee's responsibilities include:
+As outlined in its Board approved Charter, the Audit and Risk Committee's responsibilities include:

-- overseeing the establishment and implementation of risk management and internal compliance and control systems and ensuring there is a mechanism for assessing/reviewing the efficiency and effectiveness of those systems at least annually to satisfy itself that it continues to be sound; - approving and recommending to the Board for adoption policies and procedures on risk oversight and management to establish an effective and efficient system for: - identifying, assessing, monitoring and managing risk; and - disclosing any material change to the risk profile; and - · regularly reviewing and updating the risk profile.
+- overseeing the establishment and implementation of risk management and internal compliance and control systems and ensuring there is a mechanism for assessing/reviewing the efficiency and effectiveness of those systems at least annually to satisfy itself that it continues to be sound; - approving and recommending to the Board for adoption policies and procedures on risk oversight and management to establish an effective and efficient system for: - · identifying, assessing, monitoring and managing risk; and - disclosing any material change to the risk profile; and - regularly reviewing and updating the risk profile.

 Under the direction of the CEO, management is responsible for ensuring that the Group operates within the risk appetite set by the Board.
 It does so by identifying relevant business risks, designing controls to manage those risks and ensuring those controls are appropriately implemented.
 The Group has adopted an Enterprise Risk Management Policy, which is a general statement of the Group's philosophy with respect to risk management practices.
 There is also a wide range of underlying internal policies and procedures, which are designed to mitigate the Group's material business risks.
-The risk management system operates in accordance with the Australian/New Zealand Standard for Risk Management (AS/NZS 4360:2004 Risk Management).
+The risk management system operates in accordance with AS/NZS ISO 31000:2009 Risk management - Principles and guidelines.

-A comprehensive review of the enterprise risk management framework was completed in the 2016 financial year.
-The Audit & Risk Committee and the Board were satisfied the framework continues to be sound and that Cromwell operates within the risk appetite set by the Board.
+Reviews of the enterprise risk management framework were completed in the 2017 financial year.
+The Audit and Risk Committee and the Board were satisfied the framework continues to be sound and that Cromwell operates within the risk appetite set by the Board.

 A Compliance Committee - comprised of a majority of external, independent members - monitors the extent to which Cromwell Property Securities Limited (as Responsible Entity for the CDPT) complies with the CDPT's compliance plan and the underlying compliance framework.
 The Board of Cromwell Property Securities Limited receives regular reports from the Compliance Committee.
+During the 2017 financial year, the Chairman of the Compliance Committee met with the Audit and Risk Committee, with part of that meeting conducted without management being present.
 The roles and responsibilities of the Compliance Committee are outlined in a Charter, which is reviewed annually by the Compliance Committee and the Board of the Responsible Entity.

 - Board Charter

-- Audit & Risk Committee Charter
+- Audit and Risk Committee Charter

 - Enterprise Risk Management Policy

 - Compliance Committee Charter